 - In the Catalog Manager, expand the desired data source and then the Queries node.

 - Right-click the Query Modifiers node and select New Query Modifier from the shortcut menu.
 Designer displays the Query Modifier Editor dialog box.

 - Type a name for the query modifier in the Name text box and specify its type in the Type drop-down list: Structure or String.

 You can save a query modifier in a catalog in two formats: structure and string.
 In the structure format, the groups of conditions are stored.
 The query modifier consists of many condition groups and the groups are connected by a logical operator.
 Each condition consists of many conditions and the conditions are also connected by a logical operator.
 Each condition contains a left expression, the relationship operator, and a right expression.
 In the string format, the text of the query modifier is stored.

 - Select a query from the Query drop-down list to build the query modifier.
-You can select Show Query to view the query.
+You can select the Show Query button to view the query.

 - In the editing panel, edit the query modifier as required.

 If you select the String type, a text editor is available where you can type in the WHERE clause; if you select the Structure type, a condition editor is available where you can construct the query modifier by selecting buttons (for more information about how to set the condition, see Filtering with the Filter Format).